-Unitholders' returns on the Units will be determined by reference to any cumulative net gains or losses (if any) arising from the investment activities of the Trust and any appreciation (including all the accrued interest thereon) earned in the Investment Portfolio.
+Unitholders' returns will be determined by the returns generated by the Investment Portfolio.
 The return on the Units may decrease as well as increase.
 The Trust makes no representation as to any return that a Unitholder will earn on the Units and there can be no assurance that information on the Mortgage Broker or the Investment Portfolio set out in this Offering Memorandum will be, in any respect, indicative of how they will perform (either in terms of profitability, volatility or low correlation with other investments) in the future.